 The conversion rate of the landing page with the video was found to be 86% higher than the regular landing page.

 Impressive, isn’t it?

 In the ecommerce industry, you can also experiment with the kind of videos you are uploading.
 From product reviews to tutorials and advertisements, you can try it all.
 There is plenty of room for creativity.

-The best part is you can use the same videos as content for your social media channels as well.
+You can use the same videos to engage more people by sharing them on your social media feeds as well.